abhijeetpoonia/k8s-ssl/README.md

 Create the ClusterIssuer YAML file (e.g., clusterissuer.yaml):
 Create the Certificate YAML file (e.g., certificate.yaml):
-Update Your Ingress Resource to Use TLS
+Update Your Ingress Resource to Use TLS with cert-manager.io/cluster-issuer: